clarisma/geodesk-docs-v2/gol/build.md

 nav-order: 0
 ---

-# `build`
+# `gol build`

-Creates a new feature library from an OpenStreetMap data file.
+Creates a new Geo-Object Library from an OpenStreetMap data file.

 Usage:

     gol build [<options>] <gol-file> <source-file>

-`<gol-file>` is the name of the library to build.
+`<gol-file>` is the name of the Library to build.
 If no extension is given, `.gol` will be added.

 `<source-file>` is the file that contains the OpenStreetMap data.
 Currently, only files in [OSM-PBF format](https://wiki.openstreetmap.org/wiki/PBF_Format) are supported.
 This format is popular due to its compact size and wide tool support.